Increased stamp duty on buy-to-let and second properties

 Want to purchase before the stamp duty change deadline?

 Since the news of the stamp duty changes was announced we’ve seen a significant increase in enquiries from potential investors wanting specialist advice.
-Many need their mortgage approved quickly so their purchase completes before the deadline, and to cater for this the experts we work with offer an express service.

 If you’re thinking of buying a second residential or another buy-to-let property and want to get a mortgage approved ASAP, make an enquiry here or give us a call on 0800 304 7880.